 Prime Minister from 19 December 1967 to 10 January 1968

-Our third 'care-taker' Prime Minister was John McEwen, who took over the role of Prime Minister in 1967 after Harold Holt disappeared while swimming in heavy surf.
-McEwen, who had been leader of the Country Party and Deputy Prime Minister for nine years, was replaced after only 23 days by the Liberal Party's new choice - John Gorton.
+Australia's third caretaker Prime Minister was John McEwen, who took over the role of Prime Minister in 1967 after Harold Holt disappeared while swimming in heavy surf.
+McEwen, who had been leader of the Country Party and Deputy Prime Minister for nine years, was replaced after only 23 days by the Liberal Party's new choice – John Gorton.

 John McEwen was born in Chiltern, Victoria on 29 March 1900.
-He was the son of David McEwen, a pharmacist who had immigrated from Northern Ireland and married Amy Ellen Porter in Wangaratta, Victoria.
-John was only 18 months old when his mother died; his father died when he was seven.
-His widowed maternal grandmother then reared him and his younger sister.
+He was the son of David McEwen, a pharmacist and immigrant from Northern Ireland, and Amy Ellen Porter.
+McEwen was only 18 months old when his mother died; his father died when he was seven.
+His mother's mother, a widow, then took McEwen and his younger sister in.

-John McEwen left school at 13 but continued his education at night school while working as a switchboard operator for a pharmaceutical firm.
-After passing an examination for the Commonwealth Public Service at 15 he started work in the Commonwealth Crown Solicitor's office.
+McEwen left school at 13 but continued his education at night school while working as a switchboard operator for a pharmaceutical firm.
+After passing an examination for the Commonwealth Public Service at 15, he started work in the Commonwealth Crown Solicitor's office.

-In 1932 McEwen stood unsuccessfully as the Country Party (CP) candidate for election to the Victorian state parliament, but succeeded in doubling the CP vote.
+In 1932 McEwen stood as the Country Party candidate for election to the Victorian state parliament.
+He was unsuccessful, but succeeded in doubling the Country Party vote.

 Entry to federal politics

-McEwen was Minister for Interior in Joseph Lyons' United Australia Party-Country Party coalition from 29 November 1937 to 26 April 1939, when Earle Page took the CP out of the coalition in protest over the United Australia Party's (UAP) appointment of Robert Menzies as UAP leader, after the death of Lyons.
+McEwen was Minister for Interior in Joseph Lyons' United Australia Party-Country Party coalition 29 November 1937–26 April 1939, when Earle Page took the CP out of the coalition in protest over the United Australia Party's (UAP) appointment of Robert Menzies as UAP leader, after the death of Lyons.
 When Page resigned as CP leader on 13 September, McEwen stood for CP leadership but was narrowly defeated by AG Cameron.
 When Cameron resigned in October 1940, McEwen stood again for the leadership, this time against Page.
-When the vote was tied, the deputy leader, Arthur Fadden, was chosen as 'Acting Leader' and later confirmed as leader.
+When the vote was tied, the Deputy Leader, Arthur Fadden, was chosen as 'Acting Leader' and later confirmed as Leader.

 On the CP's re-entry into the coalition with the UAP on 14 March 1940, McEwen was appointed Minister for External Affairs and held the position until 28 October 1940.
 He was then appointed Minister for Air and Minister for Civil Aviation.
 He held these portfolios until the fall of Fadden's UAP-CP coalition government on 7 October 1941.
 McEwen also served on the War Council in 1940, then on an all-party Advisory War Council until the end of the war in 1945.